GingerNinja23/ipop-documentation/Running-admin_GroupVPN--on-Linux.md

 room_moderated : False
 ```

-To execute the script
+To execute the script (from any machine that can connect to the XMPP server):
 ```python
 python create_room.py -r room_config.ini
 ```

-upon successful execution of the script a room will be created with aforementioned parameters.
+Upon successful execution of the script, a room will be created with the configure parameters.
 Since the room is members only, use of room password is redundant and not required.
-A detailed log file - room_creation.logging is generated , this file captures interaction of the script with XMPP server and can be helpful for troubleshooting if script fails.
+A detailed log file - room_creation.logging - is generated.
+This file captures interaction of the script with XMPP server and can be helpful for troubleshooting if the script fails.

 ### Manage users in the room.
-Access to the room and allocation of unique IP4-IPOP addresses to the peers can be done conveniently by making use of the script - manageUsers.py.
-This script reads a input file - applicants.ini and sends out  room invitations to the JID's(peers) in the file along with handling them IP4 addresses.
+Access to the room and allocation of unique IP4-IPOP addresses to the peers can be done conveniently by making use of the script manageUsers.py.
+This script reads a input file (applicants.ini) and sends out  room invitations to the JID's (peers) in the file, along with handing IP4 addresses to them.
 The script makes use of a file database to keep track of the addresses allocated.
 It can also be used to block access to users and free addresses allocated to them for reuse.

-Sample applicants.ini file.
+The following is a sample applicants.ini file:

 ```bash
 # user's xmpp credentials for logging into xmpp account